 Painting & Drawing

-Housed in the Lamar Dodd School of Art Main Building on east campus and the Broad Street complex on north campus the Painting and Drawing area occupy over 17,500 sq. ft. of floor space.
+Housed in the Lamar Dodd School of Art Main Building on east campus and the Broad Street complex on north campus the Painting and Drawing area occupy over 17,500 sqare feet of floor space.
 Nearly all of our studios offer natural lighting and excellent ventilation.

-Painting and Drawing Graduate Studios is a designated complex within the Painting and drawing wing on the 3rd floor south of the LDSOA Main building.
-We have fifteen 24/7/365 access private studios with permanent walls, fume evacuation vents and locking doors for all graduates.
-Nine studios (150 Sq. ft.) boast beautiful woodland views via south facing glass curtain wall, to 6 studios (175sq ft.) with no windows on the interior for those who prefer controlled lighting spaces.
-The studios are all linked to 400 sq. ft. graduate gallery space and a 1500 sq. ft. critique/project space, adjacent to a kitchenette with the essential refrigerator, coffee makers, toaster and microwave.
-Graduates also have a shared 300 sq. ft., storage located down the hallway.
+Painting and Drawing Graduate Studios is a designated complex within the painting and drawing wing on the 3rd floor south of the LDSoA Main building.
+We have fifteen 24/7/365 access private studios with permanent walls, fume evacuation vents, and locking doors for all graduates.
+Nine studios (150 square feet) boast beautiful woodland views south via facing glass curtain walls while six studios (175 square foot) on the interior have no windows for those who prefer controlled-lighting spaces.
+The studios are all linked to 400-square-foot graduate gallery space and a 1,500-square-foot critique/project space, adjacent to a kitchenette with the essential refrigerator, coffee makers, toaster, and microwave.
+Graduates also have a shared 300-square-foot storage space located down the hallway.

-New to the area in 2016–17 is a 500 sq. ft. is dedicated graduate and faculty community HUB/space open to all grads across departments to foster discussion, collaboration, and society.
+As of 2016–17, 500 square feet is dedicated graduate and faculty community HUB/space, open to all grads across departments to foster discussion, collaboration, and society.
 Lounge furniture, computers and printers, magazines, and books invite casual and creative interaction.

 Painting and Drawing Project Space

-A 400 sq. ft. flexible seminar space outfitted with large conference table and seating for 18+, mobile computer cart and built-in digital projector for digital presentations, web access, etc.
+A 400-square-feet flexible seminar space outfitted with large conference table and seating for 18+, mobile computer cart, and built-in digital projector for digital presentations, web access, etc.

 Undergraduate Painting and Drawing Studios